Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_instructions.md

 sudo journalctl -u sputnikd -f
 ```

-Set chain-id to `school-testnet-4` (for CLI)
+Set chain-id to `sputnik-school-testnet` (for CLI)
 ```
-sputnikd config chain-id school-testnet-4
+sputnikd config chain-id sputnik-school-testnet
 ```

 ## **More about validators**